Hardcoders-MX/Mastercity-Backend/README.md

 Before we the start, your must config enviroment variables

 #### Intructions:
+- Create a new folder call `uploads`
-Can to save images and videos you need an account of [cloudinary](https://cloudinary.com/), it add environment variable that cloudinary provided
+- Can to save images and videos in mode production you need an account of [Cloudinary](https://cloudinary.com/), it add environment variable that cloudinary provide

-- Copy the file '.env.example'
+- Copy the file `.env.example`
-- Change the name '.env.example' to '.env'
+- Change the name `.env.example` to `.env`
 - Open file and complete the variables

 Example